saminaqazi123456/neighbor_connect/README.md

 #### Update Settings
 <img src='https://github.com/saminaqazi123456/neighbor_connect/blob/master/update_settings.gif' title='Login Video Walkthrough' width='' alt='Video Walkthrough' />

+## Example-User

+For demonstration purposes, there is already a predefined user "barry" that is provided to show examples of user posts, with a predefined category/interest for "Pets" in the 92617 zip code.
+Username: barry
+Password: password

 ## Product-Spec
 ### User Stories (MVP Version 1.0)